nanikit/beat_saber_scripts/README.md

-# bs_level_normalizer
+# beat saber scripts

-Personal script for poorly named quest custom level directory.

-General use is not intended.
+Personal scripts for some tasks.

+I didn't intend general use.

+- `hash_to_readable_name.ts`: Quest custom level was poorly named like `custom_level_a93720ebdf0...`.
+This corrects it.

+- `zip_name_downloader.ts`: Someday I lost all of my custom levels except list of zip file names.
+So I restored with this.